 However, if you’re looking for a combination of beaches and mountains, with some internationally recognized historical sites sprinkled in as well, you should look no further than Albania or Montenegro.

-Below we look at both countries, outlining what to expect and where you should visit in terms of beaches, natural landscapes, and the capital cities in Albania and Montenegro.
+Below we look at both countries, outlining what to expect and where you should visit in terms of beaches, natural landscapes, and what you can find in the capital cities in both Albania and Montenegro.

 Albania is the more off-the-beaten-track option for the adventurous traveler.
-The currency they use is the Lek (although the Euro is sometimes accepted as well), and there’s less luxurious accommodation options than in some neighboring countries.
+The currency they use is the Lek (the Euro is often accepted as well, but you’ll get a cheaper price when using the local currency), and there’s less luxurious accommodation options than in some neighboring countries.

 In general, Albania also has worse infrastructure than Montenegro.
 However it has incredible beaches, mountains, and UNESCO sites.

 Due to an authoritarian regime which prevailed until the nineties, Albania was virtually closed off to the rest of the world until recently.

 Since then, the world has been reluctant to discover all that Albania has to offer, allowing it to remain a diamond in the rough for those adventurous enough to make their way here.
 This means that the beaches remain uncrowded, prices remain ridiculously low, and people are sincerely hospitable.